CSB-KUL/yMap/README.md

 and functional_data(), to get all the analyses done, than execute the command-line step3)

-how to correct: Look at the positions of mutations and compare them manually if they correspond to start and end positions of a protein, if not, correct the problem and re-run $ python ymap.py -y genes command.
+how to correct: Look at the positions of mutations and compare them manually if they correspond to start and end positions of a protein, if not, correct the problem and re-run $ ygenes command.

 # Contributors